 So far, the government actors in this drama weren’t seeming so much like scheming villains as simply men and women directed to do a difficult job.
 I was starting to form ideas as to how I might be able to disrupt each of the individuals involved, but I didn’t see an easy way to ensure that other agents wouldn’t be assigned to continue the project.

 The logical thing to do next would be to start gathering more intelligence on the NSA side, but I had a strong fear that it would not be as easy as the CIA hacking had been.
-This is not just because the NSA was most directly involved with cyber warfare and signal intelligence, but also because the little I had seen about Iron Lantern led me to believe it was intended to be some sort of major digital offensive capable of dealing with Delphic.
+This was not just because the NSA was most directly involved with cyber warfare and signal intelligence, but also because the little I had seen about Iron Lantern led me to believe it was intended to be some sort of major digital offensive capable of dealing with Delphic.

 The CIA had been most vulnerable to a digital attack, so I hoped that the NSA might prove a softer target if I took a human intelligence approach.
 I bundled up everything I had learned so far and created a new message: “My friend Hector is in trouble, and I may be as well.
 I would like to consult with you at your earliest convenience.”
 I attached the files and my own notes on what I had discovered, and sent it.